hal3/ngdec/README.md

 post-edited word alignments).
 There are also two binarized language models, one for en (test.en.arpa-bin) and one for fr (obvious name).

+We can now instruct ngdec to extract minimal translation units (MTUs) from the alignment (.ngdec) file:

+% ./ngdec extract test/test.ngdec > test/test.ngdec.mtus

+This should give you a dictionary of 17733 MTUs, 226 skipped for length.
+If you want longer ones, add "--max_phrase_length 10" (for instance) after the "extract" command.

+Now that we have the dictionary, we can extract operation sequences as
+follows:

+% ./ngdec oracle test/test.mtus test/test.ngdec > test/test.opseq

+As a sanity check, we can do "forced decoding" to see how close we can get to the English reference translations:

+% ./ngdec predict-forced test/test.mtus test/test.ngdec  | grep -n FAIL

+You should see that it failed on sentence pairs 302 and 1390 (this is because those two sentences require gaps larger than the model is willing to consider).

+We can (finally) train an operation sequence model on the opseq data using kenlm.
+We'll build a 5-gram model:

+% lmplz -o 5 -S 10% < test/test.opseq > test/test.opseq.arpa
+% build_binary test/test.opseq.arpa test/test.opseq.arpa-bin

+And no we can decode:

+% ./ngdec predict-lm test/test.en.arpa-bin test/test.opseq.arpa-bin test/test.mtus test/test.ngdec